dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

     the Xen Community)

 DomB
-    the development project to build hyperlaunch Multiple Domain Boot for Xen
+     the former name for Hyperlaunch

 Extended Configuration